Saint Augustine School’s Classical, Christian, Collaborative Education

 Logistics of the Collaborative Model

 Collaborative education is the term we have chosen to describe our model.
 Other schools around the country are using other terms.
 University-Model® education, hybridor cottageschools, and conservatorieshave popped up around America – and the world – over the past few decades.
 Regardless of its name, this model has as its distinctive characteristic the structure, accountability, and professional nature of a school, but with fewer hours in a classroom each week.
-At St. Augustine, our younger students (K4 – 5th) come to school two days a week, for instruction totaling between 8 and 12 hours per week.
+At Saint Augustine, our younger students (K4 – 5th) come to school two days a week, for instruction totaling between 8 and 12 hours per week.
 As our students grow, they add a third half-day and online instruction so that they may be in class as much as 18 hours per week in high school.

-At school, classrooms at St. Augustine look a lot like classrooms at traditional schools.
+At school, classrooms at Saint Augustine look a lot like classrooms at traditional schools.
 The teacher is a professional who has been called to teaching in a vocational sense.
 There are tests and quizzes, presentations and projects, pencil sharpeners and group activities.
 Teachers who know and love their material are presenting it and sharing that love with their students.